CourtHive/tods-competition-factory/src/global/functions/producers/readme.txt

-"producers" create new values from inputs
+"producers" create new values from inputs or modify existing objects